Antoine Fuqua

-Antoine Fuqua (/ˈaentwQn 'fjuːkwə/ ANT-won-_-FEW-kwə; born May 30, 1965) is an American director and producer of film, television, and music videos.
-Known for his work in the action and thriller genres, he was originally known as a director of music videos, and made his film debut in 1998 with The Replacement Killers.
+Antoine Fuqua (/ˈaentwQn 'fjuːkwə/ ANT-won-_-FEW-kwə; born May 30, 1965) is an American director and producer.
+Known for his work on film, television, and music videos, and for his work in the action and thriller genres, he was originally known as a director of music videos, and made his film debut in 1998 with The Replacement Killers.
 His critical breakthrough was the 2001 crime thriller Training Day, winning the Black Reel Award for Outstanding Director.

 His subsequent films include Tears of the Sun (2003), King Arthur (2004), Shooter (2007), Brooklyn's Finest (2009), Olympus Has Fallen (2013), Southpaw (2015), The Magnificent Seven (2016) and The Equalizer trilogy (2014–2023), earning with the first one the NAACP Image Award for Outstanding Directing in a Motion Picture.
+He also directed the Michael Jackson biopic Michael (2026), making his highest-grossing film to date.

 He also directed the critically acclaimed documentaries American Dream/American Knightmare (2018), What's My Name: Muhammad Ali (2019), and the 2022 Hulu documentary series Legacy: The True Story of the LA Lakers, for which he won the Sports Emmy Awards for Outstanding Documentary Series.

-Early life
+Early life and education

 Fuqua was born in Pittsburgh to Carlos and Mary Fuqua.
 He graduated from Taylor Allderdice High School in 1983.
 Before turning to filmmaking and music videos, Fuqua studied electrical engineering, with the hope of going on to fly jets in the military.
+He earned a basketball scholarship to West Virginia State, before transferring to West Virginia University.

 Fuqua pays tribute to screenwriter Shinobu Hashimoto, a frequent collaborator of Akira Kurosawa's, saying his writing "affected a boy from Pittsburgh living in the ghetto."

 [Shinobu Hashimoto's writing] was so beautiful and poetic and powerful and heartbreaking.
 It was all about justice, it was all about sacrifice, and it made me want to be one of those guys.
 I came from a rough area, and I had my own version of watching poor people getting pushed down – whoever the person was who had the power, they would come in and take from other people.

 Fuqua later said that his experience of violence shaped his adolescence, and played a role in his eventual choice of career.

 My first big break was when I got shot when I was fifteen.
 It changed my life and it made me not hang out in the streets as much, and go to the movies more.
 Those sort of things are wake up calls to have a better appreciation for life, and a better appreciation for the people around you.
 From that moment in my life I put all my energy into what I believed in, and at that time it was playing basketball and sports.
 That led me to a scholarship ... after that a professor said that I should take an art class ...
 I fell in love with an artist by the name of Caravaggio.